 Earthquakes, Floods, Storms, and Tornadoes - Is Your Neighborhood Ready?
 Map Your Neighborhood - a program to bring your neighborhood together.
-Prepared neighborhoods are more effective in their disaster response and have an increased capacity to be self-sufficient for the first 72 hours after a disaster.
+Prepared areas are more effective in their disaster response and have an increased capacity to be self-sufficient for the first 72 hours after a disaster.

 You can learn more about Map Your Neighborhood by emailing Study Circles.

-The major goal is to prepare neighborhoods (generally 15 to 20 homes in urban areas, 6 to 7 in rural areas) to be self-reliant during the first hours of a disaster response when traditional 911 responders are overwhelmed by demand.
+The primary goal is to prepare neighborhoods (generally 15 to 20 homes in urban areas, 6 to 7 in rural areas) to be self-reliant during the first hours of a disaster response when traditional 911 responders are overwhelmed by demand.